mmoessler/stock-watson-2020-textbook/README.md

-# Replication of of Table 17.3 of Chatper 17 of S&W 2020
+# Replication of Table 17.3 of Chatper 17 of S&W 2020

 ## R code